phusion/passenger/doc/DebuggingAndStressTesting.txt.md

-# Debugging Phusion Passenger
+# Debugging and Stress Testing Phusion Passenger

-This guide tells you how to debug Phusion Passenger in case of any serious problems, e.g. crashes and mysterious connection problems.
+This guide tells you:

+ * How to debug Phusion Passenger in case of any serious problems, e.g. crashes and mysterious connection problems.
+ * How to stress test Phusion Passenger.

 ## Process output